facelessuser/soupsieve/docs/src/markdown/about/development.md

 `rel_type`   | `rel_type` is attached to relational selectors.
 In the case of `#!css div > p + a`, the relational selectors of `div` and `p` would get a relational type of `>` and `+` respectively. `:has()` relational `rel_type` are preceded with `:` to signify a forward looking relation.
 `empty`      | This is `True` if the current selector contained a `:empty` pseudo.
 `root`       | This is `True` if the current compound selector contains `:root`.
-`no_match`   | This selector has an unmatchable selector, such as `:focus`.
+`no_match`   | This compound selector has an unmatchable selector, such as `:focus`.
 Such selectors cannot match as certain states are not applicable to Soup Sieve.

 ### `SelectorTag`